spectre-app/www/content/blog/2018-01-06-algorithm.md

 | Identification | `com.lyndir.masterpassword.login`  |
 | Recovery       | `com.lyndir.masterpassword.answer` |

-# Output Templates
+### Output Templates

 In an effort to enforce increased password entropy, a common consensus has developed among account administrators that passwords should adhere to certain arbitrary password policies.
 These policies enforce certain rules which must be honoured for an account password to be deemed acceptable.
-As a result of these enforcement practices, Master Password’s site key output must necessarily adhere to these types of policies.
-Since password policies are governed by site administrators and not standardized, Master Password defines several password templates to make a best-effort attempt at generating site passwords that conform to these policies while also keeping its output entropy as high as possible under the constraints.
+As a result of these enforcement practices, Spectre’s site key output must necessarily adhere to these types of policies.
+Since password policies are governed by site administrators and not standardized, Spectre defines several password templates to make a best-effort attempt at generating site passwords that conform to these policies while also keeping its output entropy as high as possible under the constraints.